morristech/developer.sketchapp.com/_guides/sketchtool.md

 SketchTool is a command line utility that's bundled with Sketch, that allows you to perform some operations with Sketch documents, like inspecting them or exporting assets.
 It also lets you control Sketch from the command line to perform some actions.

+## License

+SketchTool is free to use, but it comes with _absolutely no warranty_.
+That being said, if you find any bugs or have any feature request, please send us [an email](mailto:mail@sketchapp.com) and we'll do our best to improve it.

 ## Installation

 SketchTool comes **bundled with Sketch** (and Sketch Beta).
 You can find it in `Sketch.app/Contents/Resources/sketchtool/bin/sketchtool`.